suren-m/cw/labs/02_kubernetes/02_kubectl_and_tooling.md

     cat cluster.txt
     ```

 3. Get a list of all namespaces in the cluster.
 Here you will see other participants namespaces too.
-In real world, you may not have access to view other namespaces.
+In real world, you may or may not have access to view other namespaces.

     ```bash
     kubectl get namespaces

     # or use the short-hand
     kubectl get ns

+    # filter your namespace by using `grep`
+    kubectl get ns | grep '<your-namespace-name>'
     ```

+4. Check your `default` namespace for your current context.

+    ```bash
+    kubectl config get-contexts
+    ```

+    You should see an output such as below with your `your namespace name` appearing under NAMESPACE column.

+    ```bash
+    # example output for above command
+    CURRENT   NAME   CLUSTER   AUTHINFO               NAMESPACE
+    *         cw     cw        clusterUser_cw-rg_cw   <your-namespace-name>
+    ```

+    > Important: If the NAMESPACE column is blank or doesn't contain your namespace name, it means you haven't configured your default namespace correctly.
+Reach out to the instructor for help.

 4. Get a list of nodes in the cluster.